top of page

 The lumbar spine is made of 5 vertebrae with shorter spinous processes than the thoracic spine, and joins to the 5 fused sacral vertebrae and coccyx bone.

-Unlike the thoracic spine, the lumbar spine doesn't have the same level of passive stability (aka there is no ribcage) and the joints in this area of the spine lend themselves heavily to back bending.
+Unlike the thoracic spine, the lumbar spine doesn't have the same level of bony restriction to movement (aka there is no ribcage) and the joints in this area of the spine lend themselves heavily to back bending, which is great news for us.
 The orientation of the lower back joints is in the sagittal plane which allows for a significant amount of back bending.

-Therefore the stabiliser muscles of torso, hips and pelvis need to work together to protect the lumbar spine throughout back bending movements and avoid areas of hinging.
+Therefore the stabiliser muscles of trunk, hips and pelvis need to work together to protect the lumbar spine throughout back bending movements and avoid areas of hinging.

 But these contortion shapes come back down to two key factors:

 1. There needs to be active engagement of the stabiliser muscles of the spine to prevent hinging or dumping into specific joints.
-This will keep the back happy and avoid injury
+This will keep the back happy and reduce risk of injury

 2. The artist will have the ability to actively choose to distribute movement to that area of the spine.
 I.e mindful movement.
-These movements need to be done with correct intent and engagement throughout the entire range of motion.
+These movements need to be done with intent and active muscular engagement throughout the entire range of motion.

 So remember, whatever shape you’re training for, you need to have the ability to actively use your spine and stabilise it.